How to Cloth Nappy

 What type of cloth nappies do you sell?

 We sell OSFM (One Size Fits Most) pocket nappies.
 This means there is an outer shell with a pocket where you stuff an insert in.
 The inserts we sell to go with the shells, are made of microfiber (3 layers) or bamboo (4 layers).
 There are domes (or snaps) on the front so you can adjust the sizing - this is the One Size Fits Most part.
-They fit babies from around 4kgs up to toddlers (Depending how chunky their little legs get!)
-Check out the link for more information on pocket nappies.
+They fit babies from around 4kgs up to toddlers (Depending how chunky their little legs get!).

 I'm not sure if I want to go full time or part time - how many will I need?
 The important thing is to take it step by step so you don't get overwhelmed and put cloth nappies in the too hard basket!
 And don't feel pressured!
 Remember, if you are using just one cloth nappy a day, you are saving 365 disposables from going into the land fill every year!
 If you are planning on only using cloth nappies part time, you'll need around 8-10 nappies.
 If you are going full time and don't want to be washing every day, we recommend 22-26 nappies depending on how often you will be washing!
 This way you will always have clean nappies on hand and can avoid using a dryer.
 But this can vary depending on how many kids you are using them on, how often your baby/toddler needs changing and how often you will wash them.
 At the end of the day, it's up to you!